AI, Data & Execution Leadership

 National Healthcare Data Fabric

-2B+ Monthly Transactions
+2B+ Monthly Transaction Platform

-Veteran Records Modernization
+VA Veteran Records Modernization

 The Director's Framework

-"I don't start with a model.
+I don't start with a model.
 I start with the constraint.
-Every architectural decision reflects a business priority, and that distinction separates a strategic AI leader from a developer who knows how to call an API."
+Every architectural decision reflects a business priority, and that's what separates a strategic AI leader from a developer who knows how to call an API.
+I've seen cloud-first decisions kill projects when a compliance team found out data couldn't stay on-prem.
+I've seen local-first decisions collapse under scale requirements nobody planned for.
+The stack follows the problem.

 Leadership Agent Intelligence Pulse SaaS Orchestrator